hpc2n/linux-command-line-101/docs/cli.md

     - What is a Command Line Interface (CLI)?
     - What is a shell?
-    - Why/when do I want to use it?
+    - Why/when should I use it?

     **Objectives**